DavidBuzatu-Marian/Final-Year-Project/main_controller/README.md

 The code has been split up into folders that are independent and have single responsiblity within their effects.

-- config: Contains a json file for available status codes for environments.
+- config: contains a json file for available status codes for environments.
 These codes are used to update the status an environment is in during creation, error, training, etc.
-- environment_classes: Contains a few classes that wrap around information needed to interact with environments.
+- environment_classes: contains a few classes that wrap around information needed to interact with environments.
-- error_handlers: Contains a class that wraps around the default [abort](https://flask.palletsprojects.com/en/2.0.x/api/#flask.abort) function to be able to log errors to files as well.
+- error_handlers: contains a class that wraps around the default [abort](https://flask.palletsprojects.com/en/2.0.x/api/#flask.abort) function to be able to log errors to files as well.
-- helpers: Contains various suits of Python script files that provide functions which are used in [routes](./routes/).
+- helpers: contains various suits of Python script files that provide functions which are used in [routes](./routes/).
 These functions have single responsibilities, and they encapsulate the mechanism for specific functionality - e.g., creating an environment with terraform.
-- logs: It is the folder where logs are saved to during execution.
+- logs: it is the folder where logs are saved to during execution.
 Logs have been ignored in the repository due to their size.
-- models: Contains models that have been saved locally during training.
+- models: contains models that have been saved locally during training.
-- nn_model_factory: The same folder as in [flask_server](../flask_server/README.md).
+- nn_model_factory: The same folder as in [instance](../instance/README.md).
 It contains the necessary classes for creating models due to the requirements of [PyTorch](https://pytorch.org) to be able to save, read and update models.
-- routes: Contains the suite of endpoints handlers.
+- routes: contains the suite of endpoints handlers.
-- terraform: Contains the files necessary to interact with Terraform to build the required infrastructure.
+- terraform: contains the files necessary to interact with Terraform to build the required infrastructure.
 - Files outside of folders: some files were left outside of folders due to python style of organisation and imports.

 ## Endpoints